simnibs/simnibs/docs/installation/conda.rst

   \

-7. (Optional) to setup the menu icons, file associations, the MATLAB library and add SimNIBS to the system path, run the :code:`postinstall_simnibs` script
+6. To setup the menu icons, file associations, the MATLAB library and add SimNIBS to the system path, run the :code:`postinstall_simnibs` script:

    * **Windows**